andrewwinslow/tiling/README.md

-# tiling
+# Tiling algorithms
-Software for computing a shape's ability to disjointly cover (i.e., tile) regions.
+Implementations of algorithms for computing a shape's ability to disjointly cover (i.e., tile) regions.